Non-Minimally Coupled Scalar Field, Area Quantization and Black Hole Entropy: Horizon geometry and mechanics in -dimensions N-dimensions

-The symplectic structure corresponding to this action eqn \eqref{lagrangian2} may be obtained following the earlier steps (see \cite{Chatterjee:2009vd} for a detail derivation):
+The symplectic structure corresponding to the Holst action of eqn. \eqref{lagrangian2} may be obtained following the steps leading to eqn. \eqref{Palatini_2} (see \cite{Chatterjee:2009vd} for a detail derivation):

-where $A^{(H)}_{IJ}=(1/2)[A_{IJ}-(1/2)\,\epsilon_{IJ}{^{KL}\, A_{KL}}\, ]$. this action does give rise to the standard laws of black hole mechanics and has been already developed in \cite{Chatterjee:2009vd}, and shall not be repeated here.
-We shall use this symplectic structure for our calculations for the quantum theory.
+where $A^{(H)}_{IJ}=(1/2)[A_{IJ}-(1/2\gamma)\,\epsilon_{IJ}{^{KL}\, A_{KL}}\, ]$.
+This phase space does give rise to the standard laws of black hole mechanics, as has been already shown in \cite{Chatterjee:2009vd}, and shall not be repeated here.
+We shall use this symplectic structure for our calculations for the quantum theory in the next section.\\